Tropical Storm Nangka (2020)

-Tropical Storm Nangka, also known in the Philippines as Tropical Depression Nika, was a weak tropical cyclone which impacted Hainan and parts of Indochina, which had been affected by Tropical Storm Linfa just days earlier.
+Tropical Storm Nangka, known in the Philippines as Tropical Depression Nika, was a weak tropical cyclone which went down as the wettest tropical cyclone in the Western Pacific on record, producing 3245 mm of rainfall in Hướng Hóa, Vietnam.
+Nangka would impact Hainan and parts of Indochina, which had been affected by Tropical Storm Linfa just days earlier.
 Nangka in total caused 4 deaths and 5 missing in China and Vietnam.

 Meteorological history

 On October 11, 2020, the Japan Meteorological Agency (JMA) began tracking a tropical depression off the west coast of Luzon.
 The PAGASA declared the system as a tropical depression at 12:00 UTC, and since the storm formed inside of the Philippine Area of Responsibility (PAR) the agency named the system Nika.
 On the same day at 21:00, the Joint Typhoon Warning Center began issuing warnings on the system.
 On October 12, the system was declared a tropical storm by the JMA, and was named Nangka.
 At 9:00, the system left the PAR and the PAGASA issued its final bulletin on the system.
 At 19:20 CST (11:20 UTC) on October 13, Nangka made landfall over Qionghai, Hainan.
 The system continued tracking westward, returning to open water, before making a second landfall in Ninh Bình, Vietnam on October 14.
 As the system tracked further inland, it dissipated over Laos on the same day.